ddcap/halvade/docs/source/contents/references.rst

 The human genome reference
 ==========================

 Halvade uses the genome reference fasta file (``ucsc.hg19.fasta``) found in the GATK resource bundle to build the index files for both BWA and STAR.
 The fasta file comes together with an index and a dictionary file.
 Additionally a full dbsnp file (version 138) is used when recalibrating the basescores for the reads.
 These files are all found in the GATK resource bundle which is available `here <ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/2.8/hg19/>`_.
 The ftp site has a limited number of parallel downloads and might not load at these times.
-Here is how you download the files using the terminal:
+Here is how you download the files using the terminal in the current directory, it is advised to make a new directory just for this:

 .. code-block:: bash
 	:linenos:

+	mkdir halvade_refs/
+	cd halvade_refs/
 	wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/2.8/hg19/ucsc.hg19.fasta.gz
 	wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/2.8/hg19/ucsc.hg19.fasta.fai.gz
 	wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/2.8/hg19/ucsc.hg19.dict.gz